AjayaRamachandran/symphony/README.md

 ## Design Language

 Symphony has a clean, consistent UI design language we're calling Slate.
-It features, a dark, yet contrast-rich look with plenty of design flair, while adhering to strict principles of design.
+It features a dark, yet contrast-rich look with plenty of design flair, while adhering to strict principles of design.
 ### Typeface Choice

 <p align='center'>